sasudavid/ghananlp.github.io/_pages/about.md

 Broad Agenda
 ======
 * Develop better data sources to train state-of-the-art (SOTA) NLP techniques for Ghanaian languages
-* Contribute to adapting SOTA techiques to work better in a lower resource setting such as this
+* Contribute to adapting SOTA techiques to work better in a lower resource setting such as this one
-* Build functional systems for local applications, e.g., a "Google Translate" for Twi, Ewe, Frafra,
+* Build functional systems for local applications, e.g., a "Google Translate" for Twi, Ewe, Frafra, etc.